 ALA affirms that policymaking and management oversight of public libraries should remain securely in the public domain.
 While outsourcing specific functions and operations of public libraries to an outside vendor or contractor is commonplace, the outsourcing of management to a private entity, or privatization, is controversial.
 The following resources can assist in navigating this complicated issue.

-Keeping Public Libraries Public: A Checklist for Communities Considering Privatization of Public Libraries (PDF)
+- Keeping Public Libraries Public: A Checklist for Communities Considering Privatization of Public Libraries

 Questions about the role of government have become the center of national debates, prompting some government officials to search for options to deliver public services.
 Officials may entertain the notion of privatization because the presumed cost savings and other efficiencies gained are appealing.
 Experience has shown that privatization of public services has not necessarily produced substantial cost savings.

 - ALA Policy on Privatization

-ALA affirms that publicly funded libraries should remain directly accountable to the public they serve.
-Therefore, ALA opposes the management oversight of library services from the public to the private for-profit sector.
+ALA affirms that publicly funded libraries should remain directly accountable to the public they serve and opposes the shifting of policy making and management oversight of library services from the public to the private for-profit sector.